yaacov/kubectl-sql/README.md

   kubesql get pods where "name ~= '^test-.+'"

   # Query replicasets where spec replicas is 3 or 5 and ready replicas is less then 3
-  get rs where "(spec.replicas = 3 or spec.replicas = 5) and status.readyReplicas < 3"
+  kubesql get rs where "(spec.replicas = 3 or spec.replicas = 5) and status.readyReplicas < 3"

   # Query virtual machine instanses that are missing the lable "flavor.template.kubevirt.io/medium"
-  get vmis where "labels.flavor.template.kubevirt.io/medium is null"
+  kubesql get vmis where "labels.flavor.template.kubevirt.io/medium is null"

 Special fields:
   name -> metadata.name